guydmello/RainMan/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Discord is a popular platform for many users today and has many extensions which can be used to enchance accessibility.
-Our weather bot "RainMan" allows users to easily access weather statistics in any city around the world.
+Our weather bot RainMan allows users to easily access weather statistics in any city around the world.
 This allows discord users a convenient way to see weather in a matter of seconds along with many more commands which allows you to see your top 4 weather information around the world.

 <p align="right">(<a href="#top">back to top</a>)</p>